TEDxAuckland/tedx-auckland-site/src/collections/_events/tedxauckland-2017.md

     -
 event_listing:
   is_highlighted: false
-  description: "Lorem ipsum dolor sit amet"
+  description: 'TEDxAkl DEC 2017: Aotea Centre'
-  image: /uploads/default-speaker-photo.jpg
+  image: /uploads/irra-lee-2593.jpg
 ---
 # TEDxAuckland 2017

 This year we’re back at the Aotea Centre for our 2nd multi-day festival.
 Join us for 21 talks from local and international speakers, food, fun and partner activations.